Kolyunya/string-processor/README.md

 ## Single processor usage

 ### Basic usage
-Each processor implements the [ProcessorInterface](https://github.com/Kolyunya/string-processor/blob/master/sources/ProcessorInterface.php) which contains just one method:
+Each processor implements the [ProcessorInterface](https://github.com/Kolyunya/string-processor/blob/master/sources/ProcessorInterface.php) which contains the `process` method:
 ~~~php
 /**
  * Processes a string and returns a processed version of the original string.